SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 Between Two Governments: The Fight for Recognition

-For generations, the Mascogos lived in legal and social limbo.
+For generations, the Negros Mascogos lived in legal and social limbo.
 In the U.S., their ancestors were never granted full rights, despite their military contributions as Seminole Negro Indian Scouts.
 In Mexico, they were long overlooked in both Indigenous and Afro-Mexican narratives.

 It wasn’t until 2017 that the Mascogos were formally recognized as an Afro-Mexican community by the Mexican government—after decades of community advocacy.
 Yet, challenges remain: limited land rights, underfunded infrastructure, and the threat of cultural loss continue to affect El Nacimiento today.